Resume Tips

 Does This Rule Change for Senior Roles?

 Yes, significantly.
 For executive and senior leadership positions, experience beyond 15 years is often expected and valued.
-Here's how it breaks down:
+Here is how it breaks down:

 • Entry to Mid-Level (0-10 years): Stick to 10 years maximum